 Speaker travel funding was leveraged from partner organizations.
 Speaker presentations slides (where applicable) were posted on the RMAC webpage under the Workshops header, along with a Supplementary Resources List that was developed to include links to relevant literature and websites and provides access to a public Box drive with hosted files to ensure long-term access to shared documents.

 The process of revising the 2024 Annual Priorities, Goals, and Objectives began in late 2023.
-In compliance with , the RMAC formally solicited agency priorities in October 2022 from the Board, CNRA, CalEPA, and CDFA for review and integration into the priorities and goals of the RMAC.
+In compliance with PRC § 741, the RMAC formally solicited agency priorities in October 2022 from the Board, CNRA, CalEPA, and CDFA for review and integration into the priorities and goals of the RMAC.
 Board staff provided written notice to the Secretaries and Deputy Secretaries of each of the advised agencies, along with additional contacts at each agency, to solicit input on the 2024 RMAC’s Annual Priorities.
-The Annual Priorities, Goals, and Objectives were finalized at the RMAC’s March 2024 meeting and approved by the Board in April 2024.
+The Annual Priorities, Goals, and Objectives were finalized at the RMAC’s March 2024 meeting and approved by the Board in April 2024, when it approved the RMAC’s 2023 Annual Report and Workplan (RMAC 2024).

-To develop the 2025 Annual Priorities, which are ultimately embedded in this report, Board staff solicited input from advised agency executive and administrative teams on the development of the RMAC’s 2025 Annual Priorities.
-Advised agencies were requested to respond by January 13, 2025.
-The RMAC also solicited stakeholder and member input during multiple public meetings in 2024.
-Synergistic priorities from advised agencies and stakeholders were considered during the revision of the Annual Priorities, and sub-Goals and Objectives (i.e., action items) were developed to support the priorities.
-It is expected that the final 2025 Annual Priorities, Goals, and Objectives will be finalized and approved at the first RMAC meeting of 2025, embedded in the 2024 Annual Report and Workplan.
+To develop the 2025 Annual Priorities Board staff solicited input from advised agency executive and administrative teams on the development of the RMAC’s 2025 Annual Priorities.
+Advised agencies were requested to respond by January 13, 2025, for incorporation in the RMAC’s Annual Report & Workplan, so that this report could be finalized and approved at the first meeting of the year.
+The RMAC also solicited stakeholder and member input during multiple public meetings in 2024 to inform the 2025 Annual Priorities.
+Synergistic priorities from advised agencies and stakeholders were considered during the revision of the Annual Priorities, Goals, and Objectives (i.e., action items).
+It is expected that the final 2025 Annual Priorities, Goals, and Objectives—which are embedded in this 2024 Annual Report and Workplan--will be finalized and approved at the first RMAC meeting of 2025, if the 2024 Annual Report and Workplan is approved at that time.

 Appointed members and support staff to teams working under advised agencies and other organizations with synergistic goals:

 As a member of the CWGA and the CWGA’s Targeted Grazing Committee, Member Bush spearheads an action team to liaise with that committee to develop several work products focused on prescribed grazing for fuels reduction.
 In early 2023 the action team completed an educational information sheet on Prescribed Herbivory to be shared with CAL FIRE, and potentially addended to the 2021 CAL FIRE Fuels Reduction Guidance (CAL FIRE 2021) or incorporated into future versions of this guidance.
-Ultimately CAL FIRE decided not to incorporate this guidance, and in 2024 reached out to the RMAC for information to include in a section on prescribed grazing in a future Fuels Reduction Guidance document.
-The RMAC pursued independent publication of infographic on its website.
+Ultimately CAL FIRE decided not to incorporate this guidance, and in 2024 reached out to the RMAC for information to include in a section on prescribed grazing in a future version of the Fuels Reduction Guidance document.
+The RMAC pursued independent publication of the CWGA/RMAC-created infographic on its website, and the final product will be disseminated widely via various rangeland listservs.

 In conjunction with the RMAC, this action team is also finalizing a comprehensive update of the 2015 Prescribed Herbivory White Paper (RMAC 2015).
 The RMAC plans to develop a stand-alone Technical Guide on Prescribed Herbivory in California and expects to have drafts ready for review mid-2025.
 Members Paul Starrs, Dr. Stephanie Larson, and Joel Kramer will contribute to these efforts.